 From the 1950’s to the 70’s when modern research on microalgae started, excitement built up over the massive potential of microalgae for all manner of use.
 It resulted in the US Government undertaking a co-ordinated “moon-shot” at making microalgae a mainstream industry.
-They got the major universities and research stations to work together and threw large new sums of money into what was called the “Aquatic Species Program” This ran from 1976 to 1996 and the massive report produced in 1998 was generally regarded as the bible of the industry.
+They got the major universities and research stations to work together and threw large new sums of money into what was called the “Aquatic Species Program” This ran from 1976 to 1996 and many reports were produced culminating in the closing report produced in 1998 which was generally regarded as the bible of the industry.

 Jagjit Singh Kaurah (Jag), decided in 2005/2006 to dedicate the rest of his life to helping Planet Earth and its varied life and decided that growing very clean microalgae at a very low cost was a good way to do it.

 He found it strange that the report, as one of its conclusions, stated that raceway ponds were the only viable way forward and that closed systems were unlikely ever to become economic.
-This essentially meant that the report was saying: forget about microalgae except for the 4 species out of the hundreds of thousands of species that can grow in raceway ponds.
+This essentially meant that the report was saying: forget about microalgae except for the 4, 5 or so species out of the hundreds of thousands of species that can grow in raceway ponds.

 At that time the current wisdom that closed systems of growing microalgae are unlikely ever to be economic was taken as true due to the Aquatic Species Report.